 Rogue older raspberry plantings if the percentage of disease is not too high.
-Fields more than a year old and having more than 10 per cent mosaic, streak, and orange rust rarely pay for rogueing.
+It is rarely profitable to rogue fields more than a year old and having more than 10 per cent mosaic, streak, and orange rust.
 If the percentage is lower, careful rogueing may be of value.
 No field which is well rogued the first year should show more than one per cent of the plants diseased the second year.
 Usually, old fields having less than 2 per cent of these diseases can be successfully rogued.

-102. Anthracnose.
+105. Anthracnose.
 Spray black raspberries, King and Latham red raspberries and dewberries for anthracnose.
 Applications should be as follows: